iAliJ/fe-sei7-capstone-membership-portal/README.md

 * Members can redeem benefits using QR codes
 * Members can view list of event to register and attend
 * Members can view all registred companies directory for networking
+* Members can invite other members

 ## Future Plan

-* Members can invite other members
 * Plan upgrade and payment methods
 * Search page for directories, events and benefits
 * View company location via Google Maps

+## List of Unsolved Problems
+* Reset password form needs to be adjusted and fixed.
+* User profile updates but the user needs to log out and log in to see the updated data.